Madhe Sahaba Agitation: 1908 Riots and Piggot Committee

-A Deobandi cleric Abdul Shakoor Lakhnavi started to replace the mourning with celebration of moral victory of Imam Hussain over Yazid.
-He asked Sunnis to wear red or yellow dress instead of black, and carry a decorated charyari flag instead of the traditional black flag.
-Instead of honouring the Sahaba on their birthdays, he started to arrange public meetings under the banner of Madhe Sahaba (praise of the Companions) in Muharram.
-He would discuss the lives of the companions that Shias didn't rever and attack Shia beliefs.
+A Deobandi cleric, Abdul Shakoor Lakhnavi, sought to replace mourning with the celebration of Imam Hussain's moral victory over Yazid.
+He urged Sunnis to wear red or yellow attire instead of black and to carry a decorated Charyari flag in place of the traditional black flag.
+Rather than honouring the Sahaba on their birthdays, he began organising public gatherings under the banner of Madhe Sahaba (Praise of the Companions) during Muharram.
+In these meetings, he would discuss the lives of companions whom the Shias did not revere and criticise Shia beliefs.

-Shias submitted a complaint to the office of Lucknow District Magistrate to take notice of the situation ban anything which went against the character of Muharram.
-Lucknow District administration accepted their demands and stringent rules were put into place for the Ashura procession of 1906.
-The Sunnis objected to the new rules and therefore, the district administration granted a separate site for Sunnis to bury their taziyah at Nishat Ganj, that came to be known as Karbala Phool Katora.
-The Sunnis however carried on with the new style of celebrating the Sahaba in the midst of Muharram.
-Charyari Poems and couplets were recited in the Sunni processions, some of which ‘were positively objectionable in that they contained abuse of Shias and of their beliefs’, and this provoked Shia resentment.
-They retaliated by reciting Tabarra.
-Serious riots broke out in 1907 and 1908, after which a four-member committee under the chairmanship of Justice T. C. Piggot, an ICS officer and a judge of High Court, was formed to look into the matter.
-The conclusion of committee was that "the attempt to transform the tazia processions in honour of first four Caliphs was an innovation".
-The Committee recommended that there should be general prohibition against the organized recitation of Madhe-Sahaba verses on three days, viz., ashura (the tenth day of Muharram), Chehlum (the fortieth day of ashura), and the twenty-first day of Ramzan.
-The Government accepted the report of the committee and implemented its recommendations.
+Shias submitted a complaint to the office of the Lucknow District Magistrate, requesting action against activities that went against the traditional character of Muharram.
+The district administration accepted their demands and imposed stringent regulations on the Ashura procession of 1906.
+However, Sunnis objected to these new rules.
+In response, the administration designated a separate site at Nishat Ganj for Sunnis to bury their taziyah, which later became known as Karbala Phool Katora.

+Despite this arrangement, Sunnis continued their new practice of celebrating the Sahaba during Muharram.
+In Sunni processions, Charyari poems and couplets were recited, some of which were considered objectionable as they contained derogatory remarks against Shias and their beliefs, provoking resentment among the Shias.
+In retaliation, Shias recited Tabarra.
+This escalating tension led to serious riots in 1907 and 1908.

+Following these disturbances, a four-member committee was formed under the chairmanship of Justice T. C. Piggot, an ICS officer and a judge of the High Court, to investigate the matter.
+The committee concluded that "the attempt to transform the tazia processions in honour of the first four Caliphs was an innovation."
+It recommended a general prohibition on the organised recitation of Madhe Sahaba verses on three specific days: Ashura (the tenth day of Muharram), Chehlum (the fortieth day after Ashura), and the twenty-first day of Ramzan.
+The government accepted the committee’s report and implemented its recommendations.